-• Obtaining assurances from all Board Directors that key elements of the control framework were in place during the year in their departments.
-They were also asked to identify areas where control weaknesses had resulted in a significant issue arising for the department.

-- Reviewing the Head of Internal Audit's annual audit report presented to Audit Committee which stated that the Council's internal control arrangements were satisfactory resulting in moderate risk to the Council. - Obtaining specific assurances from Directors with regard to the governance arrangements in place for key partnerships.
+- Obtaining assurances from all Group Directors and Directors that key elements of the control framework were in place during the year in their departments.
+They were also asked to identify areas where control weaknesses had resulted in a significant issue arising for the department. - Reviewing the Head of Internal Audit's annual audit report presented to Audit Committee. - Obtaining specific assurances from Directors with regard to the governance arrangements in place for key partnerships.